 - A. Applicability.
 This Section establishes practices for release and protection of customer information by distribution utilities or DSPs to DER suppliers using EDI.
 It also identifies the content of information sets transmitted using EDI standards.
 The distribution utility or DSP and a DER supplier shall use standards, systems, and protocols developed for these purposes for transmittal of customer information.
 This section does not impose any obligations on DER suppliers that do not request or receive data using EDI. - B. Customer Authorization Process.
-The distribution utility or DSP shall provide information about a specific customer requested by an EDI-eligible DER supplier authorized by the customer to receive the information. - In obtaining customer authorization, a DER supplier shall inform the customer of the types of information to be obtained, to whom it will be given, how it will be used, and how long the authorizations will be valid.
-The authorization is valid for no longer than six months unless the sales agreement provides for a longer time. - 2.
-A distribution utility or DSP shall assume that a DER supplier obtained proper customer authorization if the DER supplier submits a valid information request, as defined in EDI rules.
+The distribution utility or DSP shall provide information about a specific customer requested by an EDI-eligible DER supplier authorized by the customer to receive the information. - 1.
+In obtaining customer authorization, a DER supplier shall inform the customer of the types of information to be obtained, to whom it will be given, how it will be used, and how long the authorizations will be valid.
+The authorization is valid for no longer than six months unless the sales agreement provides for a longer time.

-- 3. A DER supplier shall retain, for a minimum of two years or for the length of the sales agreement, whichever is longer, verifiable proof, including but not limited to a recording or signed writing, of authorization for each customer.
+- 2. A distribution utility or DSP shall assume that a DER supplier obtained proper customer authorization if the DER supplier submits a valid information request, as defined in EDI rules. - 3.
+A DER supplier shall retain, for a minimum of two years or for the length of the sales agreement, whichever is longer, verifiable proof, including but not limited to a recording or signed writing, of authorization for each customer.
 Verification records shall be provided by a DER supplier, upon request of the Department, within five calendar days after a request is made.
 Locations for storage of the records shall be at the discretion of the DER supplier. - 4.
 Upon request by a customer, a distribution utility or DSP shall block access by DER suppliers to information about the customer. - 5.
-A DER supplier and its agent shall comply with statutory and regulatory requirements pertaining to applicable state and federal do-not-call registries. - C. Customer Information Provided to DER suppliers - 1.
-Release of Information.
+A DER supplier and its agent shall comply with statutory and regulatory requirements pertaining to applicable state and federal do-not-call registries. - C. Customer Information Provided to DER suppliers - Release of Information.
 The distribution utility or MDSP shall respond within two business days to valid requests for information as established in EDI transaction standards and within five business days to requests for data and information for which an EDI transaction standard is not available.
 The distribution utility or MDSP shall provide the reason for rejection of any valid information request. - 2.
 Customer Contact Information Set.
 The distribution utility or DSP, to the extent it possesses the information, shall provide, upon a DER supplier request, consumption history for an electric account and consumption history and/or a gas profile for a gas account. - a.
-Consumption history for an electric account shall include: - Customer's service address; - 2.
-Electric account number; - Sales tax district used by the distribution utility and whether the utility identifies the customer as tax exempt; - Rate service class and subclass or rider by account and by meter, where applicable; - 5.
-Electric load profile reference category or code, if not based on service class, whether the customer's account is settled with the NYISO utilizing an actual 'hourly' or a 'class shape' methodology, or Installed
+Consumption history for an electric account shall include: - 1.
+Customer's service address; - 2.
+Electric account number;

-&lt;sup>1 If a distribution utility or DSP offers a gas profile and consumption history, a DER supplier may choose either option.
+&lt;sup>16 If a distribution utility or DSP offers a gas profile and consumption history, a DER supplier may choose either option.
 A distribution utility or DSP shall make available, upon request, class average load profiles for electric customers.

-&lt;sup>2 A distribution utility, in addition to EDI transmittal, may provide web-based access to customer history information
+&lt;sup>17 A distribution utility, in addition to EDI transmittal, may provide web-based access to customer history information